martinbaker/fricas2aldor/README.md

 In order to fix these things it would be good to modify the underlying code which implements SPAD to give it a better type system and to allow it to run on top of other languages than Lisp.
 However this would be very hard, the existing SPAD implementations use a quirky compiler and consequences of changes are not very predictable or reliable.
 Therefore to make the changes I think the current SPAD compiler first needs to be replaced.

 I thought about a number of options for this, one thing I thought about is translating the current SPAD code library to <a href="http://www.euclideanspace.com/prog/scratchpad/aldor/index.htm">Aldor</a>.
-At least this uses a more conventional compiler and so should be easier to change but it would still reqire extensive modification to do the things I want.
+At least this uses a more conventional compiler and so should be easier to change but it would still require extensive modification to do the things I want.
 Also its build on a custom runtime called FOAM and I'm not convinced this is a good foundation for future development?
 Would it support parallel code execution for example?

 Are there any better options?
 Is there a viable path to where SPAD code is built on top of some LLVM or JVM runtime for example?